I have officially lost count of how many Easter egg hunts we’ve had. My kids adore their plastic Easter Eggs.

 They love putting their toys and candy in them.
 They love snapping the two halves together.
 They love hunting them down, both indoors and out.
 But I know there’s going to be a time (soon) when they’ll get tired of using them in the same old ways.

 So what will you do with all those plastic eggs?
+Do you ever wonder what to make with plastic Easter eggs?
 Sure, you could store them away until next year.
 Or, you can try one of these fun ideas!

 Easter Egg Educational Activities

-Practice letter matching.
+Practice letter matching with this letter matching game.
 Using a Sharpie marker, write an uppercase letter on one egg half.
 Write a lowercase letter on the other half.
 Challenge your kiddo to match them!

-Teach your kids how to spell (and rhyme).
+Teach your kids how to spell (and rhyme) with these how do you spell activities.
 For this activity, they’ll match beginning sounds with ending sounds to make words.

-Make math problems with the eggs.
+Make math problems with these math eggs.
 Using a Sharpie, write the problem/equation on one side.
 On the other, put the answer, and challenge your kids to match them correctly.
 (From Playdough to Plato)

-Build a rocket using water, Alka seltzer tablets, plastic Easter eggs, and empty toilet paper rolls.
+Build an egg rocket using water, Alka seltzer tablets, plastic Easter eggs, and empty toilet paper rolls.
 Kids can also decorate the “rocket” before shooting them off, with adult supervision of course!
 (From Team Cartwright)

-Challenge your kids to a tower-building challenge using the egg halves!
+Challenge your kids to a tower-building egg challenge!
 Once they’ve mastered building with the eggs, encourage them to try building using a color pattern.
+You can also have them make different sizes like big towers and tiny tower Easter eggs.
 (From The Resourceful Mama)

 Make birdseed eggs to leave around your backyard.
 Here’s how.